hn/bsh-home-appliances/README.md

 This sensors detects unbalanced loads ([PCB front](bsh-9000444823-pcb-front.jpg), [PCB back](bsh-9000444823-pcb-back.jpg), [Enclosure](bsh-9000444823-enclosure.jpg)).
-It uses an [PIC18F24J10](https://www.microchip.com/en-us/product/pic18f24j10) MCU (28 pin QFN package) and an `A007MPL DREMAS` IC, which is most likely a gyroscope or accelerometer sensor.
+It uses an [PIC18F24J10](https://www.microchip.com/en-us/product/pic18f24j10) MCU (28 pin QFN package) and an `A007MPL DREMAS` IC, which [according to the manufacturer](https://www.ast-international.com/en.products.position-force-sensors.html#product-11) is a specialized 3D hall sensor
+(the [corresponding magnet](https://www.siemens-home.bsh-group.com/uk/shop-productlist/00615666) is attached to the washing drum).
 The device is connected to the control board via D-Bus.

 There are 5 contact points on the back of the board that form a contact for [in-circuit serial programming (ICSP)](https://en.wikipedia.org/wiki/In-system_programming#Microchip_ICSP) (top to bottom):